 Sustainability and Ethics

-Can a fashion label be sustainable and ethical?
+Can fashion be sustainable and ethical?

 The short answer is that even with a lot of hard work and dedication, no brand can truly be 'sustainable' and ethics are very personal.
 So we take a unique approach.
 In addition to providing full disclosure of how each of our pieces came to be, we follow a circular design method to minimise environmental impact and help create positive change in the fashion industry.
 The approach feeds through these pillars: Research, Sourcing, Education, Action + Sharing.